Wood Stain Dry Time (Different Types & Speed Up Tips)

 4. Turn off the hairdryer and let the coating dry naturally.

-Tip: You shouldn’t use the hairdryer to dry the stain completely as this makes the particles dry too fast, meaning they don’t have enough time to bond naturally.
+Tip: Don’t use the hairdryer to dry the coating completely as it makes the particles dry too fast.
+The coating won’t be durable if the particles dry too fast since they don’t have enough time to bond naturally.

-1. Increase air circulation by opening all doors, windows, and turning on the fans.
+1. Increase air circulation by opening all doors, and windows, and turning on the fans.

 2. Use a dehumidifier in the room.